-I would note in closing on this point in particular that allyship is about decentring, not standing in the spotlight.
-I trust that members would reflect and promote what has been done, speak confidently about our sector and build consumer confidence rather than creating issues where they are already being addressed.
+I would note in closing on this point in particular that I would reflect that allyship is about decentring, not standing in the spotlight.
+I would trust that members would reflect and promote what has been done, speak confidently about our sector and build consumer confidence rather than creating issues where they are already being addressed.

-Environment, Planning, Transport and City Services- Standing Committee Report 2
+Environment, Planning, Transport and City Services-Standing Committee Report 2